 (ii) An amount not exceeding $10,000 per policy for a covered claim for the return of unearned premium;

 (iii) An amount not exceeding $500,000 per claimant for all other covered claims.

+(iv) In no event shall the Association be obligated to pay an amount in excess of $500,000 for all first and thirdparty claims under a policy or endorsement providing, or that is found to provide, cybersecurity insurance coverage and arising out of or related to a single insured event, regardless of the number of claims made or the number of claimants.

 (b) In no event shall the association be obligated to pay a claimant an amount in excess of the obligation of the insolvent insurer under the policy or coverage from which the claim arises.
 Notwithstanding any other provisions of this Act, a covered claim shall not include a claim filed with the guaranty fund after the final date set by the court for the filing of claims against the liquidator or receiver of an insolvent insurer.